gsi-ee/go4/etc/win32/README.txt

 in Go4License.txt file which is part of the distribution.
 ---------------------------------------------------------------

-This package is compiled and tested under Windows XP SP2 and Windows 7 together with Microsoft Visual C++ 2012 Express Edition and CYGWIN.
+This package is compiled and tested under Windows 7 together with Microsoft Visual C++ 12.0 (2013) Express Edition and CYGWIN.

 1. INSTALLATION